Kin punishment: China

 China historically adhered to the concept of liability among blood relatives.
 During the Qin and Han dynasties, families were subject to various punishments according to the punishment of the offending member.
 When the offense was punishable by death by severing the body at the waist, the offender's parents, siblings, spouse, and children were executed.
 When the offense was punishable by death and public display of the body, the offender's family was subject to imprisonment with hard labor.
 When the offender's sentence was exile, their kin was exiled along with them.
-The most severe punishment, given for capital offenses, was the Nine familial exterminations (zú zhū (族誅), literally "family execution", and miè zú (灭族/滅族)), implemented by tyrannical rulers.
+The most severe punishment, given for capital offenses, was the nine familial exterminations (zú zhū (族誅), literally "family execution", and miè zú (灭族/滅族)), implemented by tyrannical rulers.
 This punishment entailed the execution of all the close and extended kin of the individual, categorized into nine groups: four generations of the paternal line, three from the maternal line, and two from the wife's.
 In the case of Confucian scholar Fang Xiaoru, his students and peers were uniquely included as a tenth group.

+During the Ming dynasty of China (1368–1644), 16 palace women attempted to assassinate the Jiajing Emperor.
+All were sentenced to death by slow slicing.
+Ten members of the women's families were also beheaded, while a further 20 were enslaved and gifted to ministers.
+Collective punishment was officially repealed by the government of the Qing dynasty (1644–1912) in 1905.